13 Sleeping tips for a better night’s rest

-What’s one of the cheapest beauty enhancers you can get on the market, making you slimmer as well as preventing dark eye circles and softening facial imperfections?
+What’s one of the cheapest skin and energy enhancers you can get on the market?
 This beauty secret can also make you more mentally alert, and it can improve pain relief.
 What is this miracle drug?
 Sleep.

 Sleep is the number one most ignored and underrated beauty tool that you have available to you.
 Without sleep, your body can’t repair the damage it sustains during the day light hours.
 Without sleep, we feel more pain and age prematurely.
 Sleep can even help with weight loss because it affects the level of cortisol, which is a stress hormone.
 A very large-scale study presented at the 2006 American Thoracic Society International Conference showed that women who slept 5 hours per night were 32% more likely to experience major weight gain (more than 30 lbs) and 15% more likely to become obese over the course of the 16-year study, compared to those who slept 7 hours a night.
 The study controlled for calorie intake, so that’s not what caused the weight gain.
 Most sleep experts say sleeping 8 hours a night is ideal.

 Most of us take for granted being able to sleep whenever we wish, but a growing number of people experience more long-term insomnia.
 The causes include but are not limited to stress, bad nutrition, prescription drug side effects, and obesity.
 Sometimes addressing some of these problems directly can alleviate the sleeplessness.
 If you have chronic insomnia, you’ll most likely have to see a doctor to address your problem, to make certain it is not a symptom of something more serious, such as a hypothyroid condition.
 The following tips are natural alternatives to over-the-counter sleep aids for the occasional sleepless night.
 These tips are not intended to replace common sense or a medical doctor’s diagnosis.
 Sweet dreams.